E-Commerce SEO Strategy: How to Get Never-Ending Traffic

 Write product descriptions in a way that helps you stand out from competitors.
 When writing them, it makes sense to think from customers’ point of view – why should people buy this particular product from you?
 What makes your product different from that of your competitors’?

-Provide specific and meaningful details in a concise manner.
+Concisely provide specific and meaningful details.
 Don’t forget to include the terms you are trying to rank for in the description.
-As mentioned, keyword stuffing is never a good idea, so perform keyword research and find those that match your products.
+As mentioned, keyword stuffing is never a good idea, so research keywords and find those that match your products.
 Include them as naturally as possible in the descriptions.

 Category Pages

 It helps to regard category pages as separate homepages.
 You can optimize your page content with the keywords you want to rank for.
-This will make your pages easily discoverable, while improving your chances of ranking for broader terms.
+This will make your pages easily discoverable and improve your chances of ranking for broader terms.

 5. Streamline Your Site Architecture

-Your website’s architecture plays a big role in search optimization, especially when you’re adding products and categories to your e-store.
-Focus on creating a distinct hierarchy of navigation – from homepage to product categories to the products under them.
+Your website’s architecture plays a big role in optimizing search, especially when adding products and categories to your e-store.
+Focus on creating a distinct hierarchy of navigation, from the homepage to product categories to the products under them.

-Also, the internal linking structure on your e-commerce website needs to be clear, so it becomes easy for search engine bots to discover your products and services and how they relate to each other.
+Also, your e-commerce website’s internal linking structure needs to be clear so that search engine bots can easily discover your products and services and how they relate to each other.
 A deep linking structure can hinder this.

-Long story short, your visitors as well as search engines should be able to reach everything on your website within three clicks.
-So, when they land on your homepage, they should be able to get to any product page with three clicks tops.
+Long story short, your visitors and search engines should be able to access everything on your website within three clicks.
+So, when they land on your homepage, they should be able to access any product page with three clicks, tops.

 6. Track Your SEO Visibility